ChristinaChina/mywebsite/content/en/about/_index.md

 The empathy machine under the perspective of platform capitalism: based on a study of disadvantaged groups with disabilities in Douyin

 ## Academic Serivice
-1. Manuscript Reviewer, Association for Education in Journalism and Mass Communication (AEJMC), April - May, 2024
+1. Manuscript Reviewer, <a href='https://www.aejmc.org' target="_blank"> Association for Education in Journalism and Mass Communication (AEJMC)</a >, April - May, 2024
-2. Student Assistant to the Organiser, Annual Conference on Digital Journalism in China, May, 2024
+2. Student Assistant to the Organiser, <a href='http://www.ccgc-szu.com/h-nd-86.html' target="_blank">Annual Conference on Digital Journalism in China</a >, May, 2024
-3. Assistant to the Organiser, Tencent Global Digital Ecosystem Summit, September, 2024
+3. Assistant to the Organiser, <a href='https://www.tencentcloud.com/act/pro/2024gdes' target="_blank">Tencent Global Digital Ecosystem Summit</a >, September, 2024

 ## Research Experience
 ### Digital Media Culture Lab, Shenzhen University